vmware-tanzu/community-edition/docs/site/content/docs/latest/style-guide.md

 {{< /table >}}

 ### Use code style for filenames, directories, paths, object field names and namespaces
-{{< table caption="Do and Don't - Use code style for filenames, directories, paths, object field names and namespaces" >}}
+{{< table caption="Do and Don't - Use code style for filenames, directories, paths, object field names and namespaces" "table table-striped table-bordered" >}}
 |Do|Don't|
 |--- |--- |
 |Open the `envars.yaml` file.|Open the envars.yaml file.|